Home

 Of the five species of salmon, these seafood recipes use only King (also called Chinook) or Sockeye (also called Red) salmon for most entrees because both are prized for their red flesh, rich flavor, high oil content, firm texture and great eye appeal.

-wild salmon fillets Silver (or Coho) salmon is also very good.
+Silver (or Coho) salmon is also very good.
 Silver salmon is known for its orange-red flesh and firm texture.
+Buy King and Sockeye when you can.
+Always buy WILD salmon.
+(The kitchen staff has these King salmon fillets ready for the broiler!)

 I believe Chum (or Keta) salmon and Pink (or Humpback) salmon should only be used in certain recipes.
 Both are good when smoked.
 Both species have pink flesh and moderate fat content.